neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

                 participant Model

-                Note over View,Model: Plot draw due to any ExperimentWidget parameter update View->>Presenter: User updates a parameter at ExperimentWidget: incident_energy_ei_edit, detector_tank_angle_s2_edit, polarization_direction_angle_p_edit or plot_type_combobox
+                Note over View,Model: Plot draw due to any ExperimentWidget parameter update Note left of View: User updates a parameter at ExperimentWidget Note left of View: Check the validation status of all ExperimentWidget parameters (ExperimentWidget.validate_all_inputs)
-                View: Check the validation status of all ExperimentWidget parameters (ExperimentWidget.validate_all_inputs) View->>Presenter Emit the valid signal and pass the experiment parameters Presenter->>Model: Set the parameters (set_experiment_data)
+                View->>Presenter: Emit the valid signal and pass the experiment parameters Presenter->>Model: Set the parameters (set_experiment_data)
                 Presenter->>Model: Calculate plot data (calculate_graph_data)
                 Note right of Model: Calculate plot dictionary data